jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

     	(Set the scale of the summon unit to 1.5 (50% bigger than normal size))
 ## (`unitproperty` | `up`) `<type>` `<value>`
 #### Description:
-Allow to modify a selected units' property, such as  Max health, regen, movement speed etc.
+Allow to modify a selected units' property, such as max health, regen, movement speed etc.

 |Type|Galaxy file constant|